SamaPatnaik/folio/README.md

-# the first draft of my portfolio?
-kinda proud of it ngl
+# Welcome!
+This is my first website made with HTML, CSS and Javascript.